-The Bermuda Triangle.
-Six Navy fighters and a 425 foot freighter are among the 100 planes and ships confirmed as lost in this "devil's sea" since 1945.
+foot freighter are among the 100 planes and ships confirmed as lost in this "devil's sea" since 1945.

 The Haunted Houses.
-A sailor and a little girl died a century ago in the house. at Clinton Court in New York City - but their spirits remain.
-Professional ghost hunters seek answers in this and other houses, from Inverary Castle to Versailles.
+A sailor and a little girl died a century ago in the house at Clinton Court in New York City - but their spirits remain.
+Professional ghost hunters seek answers in this and other houses, from Invergry Castle fame-"The Unexplained" combines drama, imagination, suspense and mystery with subjects of proven interest to television audiences.